acopestake/academicwebsite/content/workingpaper/AKAI/index.md

 publication:
 publication_short:

 abstract: We document near-exponential growth in the demand for artificial intelligence (AI)-related skills in India’s services sector from 2015, using a new dataset of online vacancies from its largest jobs website.
 We evaluate the impact of demand for AI skills on establishment-level non-AI postings, using a shift-share design that exploits variation in exposure to new AI inventions.
-We find that AI adoption significantly reduces growth in non-AI posting volumes and wage offers, particularly for highly skilled managerial and professional occupations, non-routine work, and analytical and communication tasks.
+We find that AI adoption significantly reduces growth in non-AI posting volumes and wage offers, particularly for highly skilled managerial and professional occupations, non-routine work, and analytical and communication tasks.

 tags: []